RIAEvangelist/learning-RIA/lessons/004/readme.md

     <script src='http://http://fontbomb.ilex.ca/bomb.js'></script>

-*** Note that you still need an opening and closing tag for rempote javascript. *** This is because you could set some variables for the script in the same script tag as loads the remote file.
+***Note that you still need an opening and closing tag for remote JavaScript.*** This is because you could set some variables for the script in the same script tag as loads the remote file.

 ---

-### Basic Javascript Use
+### Selecting elements with JavaScript

-*** Never put javascript in attributes on elements... never *** the penelty is death.
+***Never put JavaScript in attributes on elements... never*** the penalty is death.

 Selecting elements from the [DOM](https://developer.mozilla.org/en-US/docs/DOM) (Document Object Model) :

-    var a=document.querySelectorAll('.myClass');
+    var myElements=document.querySelectorAll('.myClass');

 The above will give you an array of elements with the class of `myClass`.

-    var a=document.querySelector('.myClass');
+    var myElement=document.querySelector('.myClass');

 *** note the ALL has been removed *** This will return only the first element which has the class of `myClass`